nextapps-de/mikado/README.md

 #### About median values
 Using the median value is very common to normalize the spread in results in a statistically manner.
 But using the median as benchmark samples, especially when code runs through a VM, the risk is high that the median value is getting back a false result.
 One thing that is often overseen is the run of the garbage collector, which has a significantly cost and runs randomly.
 A benchmark which is based on median results will effectively cut out the garbage collector and may produce wrong results.
 A benchmark based on a best run will absolutely cut off the garbage collector.

-This test implementation just using a median to map the results into a normalized scoring index.
+This test implementation is using median factorization for the field "index" to map the results into a normalized scoring rank (0 worst to 100 best).
 The results are based on the full computation time including the full run of the garbage collector.
 That also comes closest to a real environment.

-#### About benchmark precision
-It is not possible to provide absolute stable browser measuring.
-There are so many factors which has an impact of benchmarking that it makes no sense in trying to make "synthetic" fixes on things they cannot been fixed.
-Also every synthetic change may lead into wrong results and false interpreting.
-For my personal view the best benchmark just uses the browser without any cosmetics.
-That comes closest to the environment of an user who is using an application.